ContextLab/data-wrangler/README.rst

   - text data (text is embedded using cutting-edge natural language processing or lists of mixtures of the above.

-Missing observations (e.g., ``nan``s, empty strings, etc.) may be filled in using:
+Missing observations (e.g., nans, empty strings, etc.) may be filled in using imputation and/or interpolation.

-  - Probabilistic principle component analysis
-  - Interpolation to fill in observations with no features (e.g., when nearby observations are available)